Abhishek182005/WEATHER/README.md

 # Weatherapp-Django

-It is the  Django project which tells the weather conditon of a place at a given time
+It is the  Django project which tells the weather conditon of a place at a given time.
-<br>.
-This project needs module named request which is used in retrieving info from openweatherinfo.
+<br> This project needs module named request which is used in retrieving info from openweatherinfo.

 ⚠️<b><u>IMPORTANT</b></u>⚠️
 <br>